cosmos/cosmos/GOVERNANCE_DOC.md

 In such instances, Atom holders that deposited can send a `TxClaimDeposit` transaction to retrieve their share of the deposit.

-### Linked proposals

-When an Atom holder submits a proposal, it can link it to another proposal by specifying an existing `proposalID`.
-It can be useful in cases where the proposal is a fix or upgrade of a past proposal (for example).

 ### Proposal types

 In the initial version of the governance module, there are two types of proposal:
 - `PlainTextProposal`.
 All the proposals that do not involve a modification of the source code go under this type.
 For example, an opinion poll would use a proposal of type `PlainTextProposal`
 - `SoftwareUpgradeProposal`.
 If accepted, validators are expected to update their software in accordance with the proposal.
-They must do so by following a 2-steps process described in the **Software Upgrade** section below.
+They must do so by following a 2-steps process described in the [Software Upgrade](#software-upgrade) section below.
 Software upgrade roadmap may be discussed and agreed on via `PlainTextProposals`, but actual software upgrades must be performed via `SoftwareUpgradeProposals`.

 ### Proposal categories